muschellij2/process_head_ct/index.md

 Tags are usually defined by a set of 2 hexadecimal numbers, which are embedded as 4 alphanumeric characters.
 For example, `(0008,103E)` denotes the `SeriesDescription` tag for a DICOM file.
 Most DICOM readers extract and use these tags for filtering and organizing the files.
+The pixel data is usually given in the axial orientation in a high resolution (e.g. \(0.5\)mm\(^2\)) grid of 512x512 pixels.

 We will use the phrase scanning session (as opposed to “study” and reserve study to denote a trial or analysis), a series for an individual